 There are various reasons why you may decide to rejuvenate your vineyard.

-After the rejuvenated cordons or trunks have been pulled out and placed into the middle of the row, the vine claw will then go through and collect the rubbish before placing it into a rubbish pile.
+After the rejuvenated cordons or trunks have been pulled out of the trellis and placed into the middle of the row, the vine claw will then collect the rubbish before placing it into a rubbish pile.

-Re-wiring will need to be carried out before we can begin to prune or train the vines.
+Re-wiring will be completed before we can begin to prune or train the vines.